contensis/contensis.github.io/api/delivery-api/getting-started.md

 ## Upload the Film Images

 Content doesn't look very good without some images, so now add the cover images for the films.
 Images are added to Contensis by [uploading them into the contensis tree] and can then be referenced within an entry as either a direct [asset link]() or as an [image]().
-We will be using the image type so that we can add our our captions!
+We will be using the image type so that we can add our captions!

 - [the-dark-knight.jpeg]()
 - Image 2